 , otherwise it's ignored.

-After you have added all the fields you wish to bring into Amplitude, you can view samples of this configuration in the Data Preview section.
+After you add all the fields you wish to import, view samples of this configuration in the Data Preview section.
 Data Preview automatically updates as you include or remove fields and properties.
 In Data Preview, you can look at a few sample records based on the source records along with how that data is imported into Amplitude.
 This ensures that you are bringing in all the data points you need into Amplitude.
 You can look at 10 different sample source records and their corresponding Amplitude events.

 The group properties import feature requires that groups are set in the HTTP API event format.
 The converter expects a groups